richard-english/react-test/README.md

 https://www.bankofengland.co.uk/boeapps/iadb/fromshowcolumns.asp?csv.x=yes&Datefrom=18/Jan/2024&Dateto=18/Feb/2024&SeriesCodes=IUMABEDR&CSVF=TN&UsingCodes=Y&VPD=Y&VFD=N
 ```

+### 2. Optimising for Accessibility: No-JS Functionality

+Implement a solution that allows the mortgage calculator to function even when JavaScript is disabled in the user's browser.
+This will ensure that the website remains accessible and usable for all users.

-We look forward to your solutions and wish you the best of luck!
+**We look forward to your solutions and wish you the best of luck!**